 Hollywood Forever is home to some of the nation’s most historic mausoleums, as well as to some of its newest and most innovative.
-Built to accommodate the needs of individuals and families of all sizes, mausoleums offer an alternative to ground burial and a beautiful place for remembrance or placement of cremated remains.
+Our mausoleum options are built to accommodate the needs of individuals and families of all sizes, and offer an alternative to ground burial and a beautiful place for remembrance or placement of cremated remains.

-To assist you, we’ve endeavored to answer many of the common questions regarding mausoleum options including:
+To assist you, we’ve endeavored to answer many of the common questions regarding mausoleums and mausoleum options including:

 A mausoleum is a building or structure for the above ground burial of both caskets and cremation urns.
 A mausoleum may be the final resting place for one individual, a family, or a community.